vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 ## PACK Known_issues:

-- [ ] Fix Client-Server Replication.
+- [ ] Fix Client-Server Replication for Online Gameplay.
 - [ ] You'll not be able to fire projectiles when switching to 3rd Person Camera. (to be implemented later on)
 - [ ] Ragdoll_Noobot unintended rotation when spawning him in 3rd Person Camera.